Lower Bounds on Syntactic Logic Expressions for Optimization Problems and Duality using Lagrangian Dual to characterize optimality conditions: Expressing optimality conditions with the help of duality

 We are not concerned about the first order part of the above expression, $\ds [\forall i ~ \psi_1(i)] \wedge [\forall j ~ \psi_2(j)] \wedge \phi_p \wedge \phi_d$.
 What is of interest to us is that the existence of optimal solutions for the primal and dual problems can be expressed in ESO, existential second order logic; a $\Sigma_2$ second order sentence as in (\ref{lazyOpt}) is unnecessary.

+Note that (\ref{LPcharac}) returns neither an optimal cost nor an optimal solution; this is consistent with Theorem \ref{thom:decision}.
+Providing a framework to compute these entities is \it{not} our concern at this juncture.

-Applying Theorem \ref{thom:fagin}, it follows that recognition of an optimal solution, for certain problems such as LP, is in the computational class NP.
+\begin{rem} Applying Theorem \ref{thom:fagin}, it follows that recognition of an optimal solution, for certain problems that obey strong duality (such as LP), is in the computational class NP.

-(One could argue that the existence of a feasible solution\footnote{A word of caution --- \bf{Feasible solutions}, a difference in terminology: Fagin and Gr\"{a}del \cite{gradel91} have syntactically characterized \it{feasible} solutions for classes NP and P respectively.
-However the ``feasibility" captured by an ESO expression, as described by Fagin and Gr\"{a}del, also includes an upper (lower) bound on the objective function of a minimization (maximization) problem, such as $f_1(\mb{x}) \ge K$ where $K$ is a constant --- not just satisfaction of the constraints such as \bf{Ax} $\le$ \bf{b}, \bf{x} $\ge$ \bf{0} in (\ref{LPdual}).
-In this paper, we differ from this view; when we talk about feasibility, we only refer to satisfaction of constraints such as \bf{Ax} $\le$ \bf{b}, \bf{x} $\ge$ \bf{0}.} for an optimization problem, satisfying constraints such as $\mb{Ax} \le \mb{b}, ~ \mb{x} \ge \mb{0}$, implies the existence of an optimal solution.)
+(One could argue that the existence of a feasible solution\footnote{A word of caution --- \bf{Feasible solutions}, a difference in terminology: Fagin and Gr\"{a}del \cite{gradel91} have syntactically characterised \it{feasible} solutions for classes NP and P respectively.
+However the ``feasibility" captured by an ESO expression, as described by Fagin and Gr\"{a}del, also includes an upper (lower) bound on the objective function of a minimisation (maximisation) problem, such as $f_1(\mb{x}) \ge K$ where $K$ is a constant --- not just satisfaction of the constraints such as \bf{Ax} $\le$ \bf{b}, \bf{x} $\ge$ \bf{0} in (\ref{LPdual}).
+In this paper, we differ from this view; when we talk about feasibility, we only refer to satisfaction of constraints such as \bf{Ax} $\le$ \bf{b}, \bf{x} $\ge$ \bf{0}.} for an optimisation problem, satisfying constraints such as $\mb{Ax} \le \mb{b}, ~ \mb{x} \ge \mb{0}$, implies the existence of an optimal solution.) \end{rem}

-\subsection{Polynomially Solvable Problems}
+\subsection{Polynomially solvable problems}

 But what if the primal and dual problems are polynomially solvable?
 Can this be reflected in expressions such as (\ref{LPcharac})?
-The answer turns out to be yes.
-Recall from Theorem (\ref{thom:decision}) that to express polynomial solvability, the first order part of (\ref{LPcharac}) needs to be a universal Horn formula.
+The answer turns out to be yes --- well, at least for Linear Programming.
+Recall from Theorem (\ref{thom:decision}) that to express polynomial solvability, the first order part of (\ref{LPcharac}) needs to be a universal Horn formula, when the underlying input structure has a built-in successor relation.

-From our assumption about the polynomial solvability of the primal and the dual problems and from Theorem (\ref{thom:decision}), it follows that $\phi_p$ and $\phi_d$ can be expressed as universal Horn formulae.
+The theory of \it{Interior Point} methods \cite{fangPuthenpura} imply the polynomial solvability of the primal and the dual problems.
+From this and Theorem \ref{thom:decision}, it follows that $\phi_p$ and $\phi_d$ can be expressed as universal Horn formulae, as long as the underlying structure \bf{B} obeys the conditions of Theorem \ref{thom:decision} (such as the signature of \bf{B}).